Wealth Management: Putting it All Together

 Tracking and Reviewing Your Progress

-Once you have a plan in place, the journey isn’t over.
-It’s important to track and review your progress along your financial roadmap on a regular basis.
-As life events happen – such as the birth of a child or a job change, or even just a new hobby or vision for your future – it’s important to revisit your plan and adjust it accordingly.
+Once you have a plan in place, the journey is just starting.
+It’s important to track and review your progress along your financial roadmap regularly.
+As life events happen – such as the birth of a child or a job change, or even just a new hobby or vision for your future – it’s important to revisit your plan and make adjustments as necessary.

-Your plan should act like a roadmap, with clearly defined goals along the way.
+You should think of your plan as a roadmap.
+You have a clearly defined destination and the map helps you get there.
 These mile markers – which you need for any financial goal – will help determine if you’re still on track.
-If you find yourself not progressing, it may be time to make a course correction.
+If you find you are not reaching mile markers it may be time for a course correction.

 4 Common DIY Financial Mistakes: When Should You Talk to a Financial Advisor